-3.2 The Calico Rock School District made a decision to offer virtual learning through our area education cooperative.
-The families, students and teachers were frustrated with making the virtual learning component work.
-This allowed for the virtual school teachers to give 100% of their time to our students and families and allowed for much less frustration.
-The virtual school offered training and meetings on our campus to help the families and students that chose the virtual learning option.
+3.2 The Calico Rock School District made a decision to offer virtual learning for K-6 students if needed upon approval from the administration.
+There will be an elementary teacher assigned to these students to provide virtual learning if needed.
 The families and students have access to our technology director to answer questions or provide training on any technology problems that they may have.